SAP-samples/teched2025-AD165/exercises/ex5/README.md

 ---

 ### What is the Content Manager?
-The Content Manager is the tool you use to manage the business content items for your subaccount: apps, catalogs, groups, roles, spaces and pages, and shell plugins).
+The Content Manager is the tool for managing all business content items for your subaccount: apps, catalogs, groups, roles, spaces and pages, and shell plugins.
 It lets you:
 - Create different content entities, e.g. apps, spaces, pages, roles.
 - Open content entities for editing
 - Search for content entities